-Police and the courts were responsive in most cases when rape was reported, although several high-profile cases highlighted the government's failure to secure justice for victims of rape.
-On July 26, 13-year-old Nirmala Panta was raped and killed in Bhimdutta Municipality, Kanchanpur district.
+Police and the courts were responsive in most cases when rape was reported, although several high-profile cases highlighted the government's failure to secure justice for rape victims.
+In July 2018, 13-year-old Nirmala Panta was raped and killed in Kanchanpur district.
 A government panel that reviewed the police response found that investigators acted with grave negligence and destroyed key evidence in the case.
+In March the district court charged eight police personnel for tampering with evidence.
+As of September the case was unresolved.
 Human rights activists outside of Kathmandu expressed concern that police frequently refuse to register cases of gender-based violence, including occasionally rape cases.
-These groups report that police often prefer to use mediation rather than criminal investigation to resolve conflicts.
+These groups reported that police often preferred to use mediation rather than criminal investigation to resolve conflicts.
+On October 1, allegations of rape against Speaker of Federal Parliament Krishna Bahadur Mahara led to his resignation at the request of Prime Minister Oli and the ruling Nepal Communist Party.
+As of November Mahara remained in police custody pending trial.

 Domestic violence against women and girls remained a serious problem.
-NGOs reported that violence against women and girls, including early and forced marriage, was one of the major factors responsible for women's relative poor health, livelihood insecurity, and inadequate social mobilization and contributed to intergenerational poverty.
-Additionally, the practice of early and forced marriage, which remained prevalent, limited girls' access to education and increased their susceptibility to domestic violence and sexual abuse, including sex trafficking.
-The 2009 Domestic Violence (Crime and Punishment) Act allows for settling complaints of domestic violence through mediation with an emphasis on reconciliation.
+NGOs reported that violence against women and girls, including early and forced marriage, was one of the major factors responsible for women's relatively poor health, livelihood insecurity, and inadequate social mobilization and contributed to intergenerational poverty.
+The law allows for settling complaints of domestic violence through mediation with an emphasis on reconciliation.
 Authorities usually pursued prosecution under the act only when mediation failed.

 The Nepal Police had women's cells staffed by female officers in each of the country's 77 districts to make it easier for women and girls to report crimes to police.
-According to the Women and Children Service Directorate, many women's cells were not fully operational, but the Nepal Police, with assistance from foreign governments and NGOs, endeavored to build and improve their infrastructure and capacity.
+According to the women and children service directorate, some women's cells were not fully operational, but the Nepal Police, with assistance from foreign governments and NGOs, endeavored to build and improve their infrastructure and capacity.
 NGOs stated that despite improvements, resources and training to deal with victims of domestic violence and trafficking were insufficient.
 Although police guidelines call on officers to treat domestic violence as a criminal offense, this guidance was difficult to implement outside of the women's cells due to entrenched discriminatory attitudes.